ministryofjustice/laa-crime-application-store/README.md

 - seccompProfile.type - The Secure Computing Mode (Linux kernel feature that limits syscalls that processes can run) options to use by this container.
 Currenly defaults to RuntimeDefault which is the [widely accepted default profile](https://docs.docker.com/engine/security/seccomp/#significant-syscalls-blocked-by-the-default-profile)
 - capabilities - The POSIX capabilities to add/drop when running containers.
 Currently defaults to drop["ALL"] which means all of these capabilities will be dropped - since this doesn't cause any issues, it's best to keep as is for security reasons until there's a need for change

+### Debugging

+By default, debugging isn't enabled.
+This can be changed by setting `WEB_ENABLE_DEBUGGING=true` in your `.env.development.local` file and restarting the application.

+After doing so, you will be able to connect to the running application in your editor of choice.
+If the default selected port is otherwise occupied by some other service, then also set `WEB_DEBUG_PORT` to some other value.

 ## Debugging production data
 We are often asked to investigate the state of records in our production environment.
 To make it safer to explore, we have a script that pulls an anonymised version (all PII removed) of a record